vegabook/gBLP/README.md

 `cd gBLP\gBLP`
 Generate security certificates with the following command.
 `uv run server_gblp --gencerts --grpchost <server_ip_or_hostname>`
 Here `localhost` is fine if you're staying on Windows on the same VM or machine, but otherwise you should use an IP address that is reachable from your client.
-Please note that going "off machine" requires a BPIPE licence.
+Please note that going "off machine" in a hardware sense requires a B-PIPE licence.
 Later you can `server_gblp --delcerts` to remove the certificates, or `--gencerts` to regenerate them.

 ## Installation of Python client on Win/MacOs/Linux